Aintree Motor Racing Circuit: Events

 A limited amount of motorsport continues today in the form of car sprints, track days and motorcycle racing on the Club Circuit.

 Motorcycle events have been organised by Aintree Motor Cycle Racing Club since 1982; it holds six events at Aintree each year.

 Car events are organised by Liverpool Motor Club in the form of three sprints, in May, June and September, and two track days in April and August on the Club Circuit.

 In addition, the Club Circuit sees occasional use by visiting events such as the Greenpower Electric Car Races for Schools, Sporting Bears Motor Club giving Dream Rides for charity, and bicycle racing.

 Records

-Nick Algar, the 2010 British Sprint Champion, set a new course record of 35.82 seconds on the 1.847 km sprint course on 26 June 2010 in a Gould GR55 3500cc.
-The record was previously set by Roy Dawson on 8 September 2007 in the same car, in a time of 36.03 seconds.
+Nick Algar, the 2010 British Sprint Champion, set a new course record of 0:35.82 seconds on the 1.847 km sprint course on 26 June 2010 in a Gould GR55 3500cc.
+The record was previously set by Roy Dawson on 8 September 2007 in the same car, in a time of 0:36.03 seconds.
 Nick Algar's speed through the finish line speed trap was 172 mph, although he did manage a speed of 176 mph on an earlier run that day.
 As of March 2023, his record still stood, despite several drivers attempting to beat it.

-The official race lap records at the Aintree Motor Racing Circuit are listed as:
+The fastest official race lap records at the Aintree Motor Racing Circuit are listed as: